AI Governance · GCC Government, Healthcare & Higher Education

 02

-Three risk vectors, mapped to your reality
+Risk vectors, against your reality

 03

-Your AI Use Policy, built in the room
+The AI Use Policy, built in the room

 04

-External scrutiny, rehearsed in advance
+External scrutiny, rehearsed

 05